Team-4795/Team-4795.github.io/_posts/2016-3-14-wake-district-event-results.md

 Make sure you watch videos of our matches (all up on youtube) and check out photos of competition on our facebook page!

-Quote of the season: "All hail Laura, Supreme Leader of the Fifth Alliance, Wake District."
+Quote of the season: "All hail Laura, Supreme Commander of the Fifth Allied Forces, Wake District."

+Other quote: "Sketchy at best, illegal at worst"